 When aiming to gain a full knowledge of what it takes to change yourself, there needs to be an understanding of what personal characteristics you must poses.
 The unique characteristics needed are very similar to those of good soldiers in war.
 Developing your courage, relentlessness, discipline, perseverance, and patience allows you to attack each attempt to change in a manner that assures victory

 When you want to keep something safe you install a good security system.
 One of the most secure places in the United States of America is the White House.
 Some of the more advanced security measures are

-- A no-fly zone over the White House
+- A no-fly zone

-- Pressure triggered alarms in the White House lawn
+- Pressure triggered alarms

 - Built proof glass in the entire building